AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

    For instructions for activating the DSP destination connection, selecting segments, and accessing control permissions, see "[Adobe Advertising Cloud DSP connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/advertising/adobe-advertising-cloud-connection.html)."

 1. After you complete all steps, verify in your audience library (which is available when you create or edit an audience from [!UICONTROL Audiences] > [!UICONTROL All Audiences] or within placement settings) that the segment is populating within 24 hours.
-Compare the number of universal IDs with the number of original hashed email addresses.
+Compare the number of universal IDs with the number of original hashed email addresses.<!-- What about for ID5, which uses multiple signals? -->

-   The translation rate of hashed email addresses to universal IDs should be greater than 90%.
+   The translation rate of hashed email addresses<!-- What about for ID5, which uses multiple signals? --> to universal IDs should be greater than 90%.
 For example, if you send 100 hashed email addresses from your customer data platform, they should be translated to more than 90 universal IDs.
 A translation rate of 90% or less is an issue.

    For troubleshooting support, contact your Adobe Account Team or `adcloud-support@adobe.com`.

+Segments are refreshed every 24 hours.<!-- verify -->

 >[!MORELIKETHIS]
 >